Planning family holidays with children

 - Avoid bunk beds for very young children.

-- Check outdoor play equipment to make sure nothing is broken and that it’s structurally solid.
+- Check outdoor play equipment to make sure it’s structurally solid and nothing is broken.

 Holidays are about having fun, relaxing and getting away from the daily grind.
 But many children benefit from routines, whether at home or on holidays.
 Some routines will slip but sticking to a few basics, like bedtimes and mealtimes, can help children adapt to changes while you’re away.